sbg/sevenbridges-r/README.md

 ### Bioconductor - Release Version

 This installation is recommended for most users as it is the most stable.
-The current release of Bioconductor is version 3.3, and it works with __R version 3.3.0__.
-Users of older R and Bioconductor versions must update their installation to take advantage of new features.
+The current release of Bioconductor is version 3.4, and it works with __R version 3.3.2__.
+Users of older R and Bioconductor versions should update their installation to take advantage of new features.

 If you do not want to update R, please install the sevenbridges package directly from GitHub by following the instructions below.